 If not, I would just line a small strainer with a coffee filter and funnel it through that way.
 Once this step is complete you’ll need to let the newly strained mixture cool.

 7. Add the Magic Powder

 Yeast isn’t really called magic powder, but it should be.
 It has a way of making basic ingredients transform.

 In this case, we are transforming boiled flowers and spices into wine.
-You’ll need to potentially use a candy thermometer for this step because it is important to know when the mixture has reached 100 degrees Fahrenheit.
-Once it has, add the yeast to the mixture.
+You’ll potentially use a candy thermometer for this step because it is important to know when the mixture has reached 100°F. Once it has, add the yeast to the mixture.

 8. Give It a Rest

 If you are familiar with bread making, you know after you add the yeast and knead the dough you let the mixture rest.

 Well, this is no different.
 You don’t have to knead wine obviously, but once you add the yeast you cover it with a cheesecloth or small towel and let it sit overnight.